paulsengroup/hictk/docs/balancing_matrices.rst

 * Using trans interactions only
 * Using cis interactions only

-Balancing method can be changed through the ``--mode`` option (e.g. ``--mode=gw`` or ``--mode=cis``).
+The balancing method can be changed through the ``--mode`` option (e.g., ``--mode=gw`` or ``--mode=cis``).

 When enough memory is available, ``hictk`` can be instructed to load all interactions into system memory by passing the ``--in-memory`` flag.
-This can dramatically speed up matrix balancing at the cost of potentially much higher memory usage (approximately 1 GB of RAM for every 40M interactions).
+This can dramatically speed up matrix balancing, at the cost of potentially much higher memory usage (approximately 1 GB of RAM for every 40M interactions).

-Another way to improve performance is to increase the number of threads available for computation using the ``--thread`` option.
+Another way to improve performance is to increase the number of threads available for computation using the ``--threads`` option.
-It should be noted that when using a large number of threads (e.g. more than 16) without the ``--in-memory`` option, performance is likely limited by disk throughput.
+It should be noted that when using a large number of threads (e.g., more than 16) without the ``--in-memory`` option, performance is likely limited by disk throughput.
 Thus, users are advised to use a large number of threads only when temporary data (``/tmp`` by default on most UNIX-like systems) is stored on a fast SSD.

 When the ``--in-memory`` option is not used, ``hictk`` will create a temporary file under the default temporary folder.
 This file stores interactions using a layout and compression that are optimized for the access pattern used by ``hictk balance``.
 When balancing large matrices, this file can be quite large (sometimes tens of GBs).
 If this is the case, it may be appropriate to change the temporary folder using the ``--tmpdir`` option.